On the Efficiency of Entropic Regularized Algorithms for Optimal Transport: Experiments

 \section{Experiments}

-In this section, we conduct careful comparative experiments with the Greenkhorn, APDAMD, Randkhorn and Gandkhorn algorithms on synthetic images and real images from the MNIST Digits dataset\footnote{http://yann.lecun.com/exdb/mnist/}.
+In this section, we conduct the experiments to evaluate Greenkhorn, accelerated Sinkhorn and APDAMD on synthetic data and real images from the MNIST Digits dataset\footnote{http://yann.lecun.com/exdb/mnist/}.
+We use Sinkhorn~\citep{Cuturi-2013-Sinkhorn}, APDAGD~\citep{Dvurechensky-2018-Computational} and GCPB\footnote{GCPB is simply an application of stochastic averaged gradient~\citep{Schmidt-2017} for solving the dual entropic regularized OT problem.}~\citep{Genevay-2016-Stochastic} as the baseline approaches.
+Since the focus of this paper is the entropic regularized algorithms, we exclude the combinatorial algorithms from our experiment and refer to~\citet{Dong-2020-study} for an excellent comparative study.

-For comparison purposes, we use the Sinkhorn algorithm~\citep{Cuturi-2013-Sinkhorn}, the APDAGD algorithm~\citep{Dvurechensky-2018-Computational} and the GCPB algorithm~\citep{Genevay-2016-Stochastic}.
-The Greenkhorn and APDAGD algorithms have been shown outperform the Sinkhorn algorithm before~\citep{Altschuler-2017-Near} and~\cite{Dvurechensky-2018-Computational}.
-For the sake of completeness, we repeat these comparisons.
-It is also worthy noting that the current implementation of Greenkhorn algorithm includes the normalization trick at each iteration; see the package~\footnote{https://github.com/JasonAltschuler/OptimalTransportNIPS17} for the details.
-To obtain an optimal value of the unregularized optimal transport problem, we employ the default linear programming solver in MATLAB.
+In the literature, Greenkhorn and APDAGD were shown to outperform the Sinkhorn algorithm in terms of row/column updates~\citep{Altschuler-2017-Near, Dvurechensky-2018-Computational} and we repeat the comparisons for the sake of completeness.
+For parameter tuning in the implementation of Greenkhorn, accelerated Sinkhorn and APDAMD, we follow most of the setups as shown in Algorithm~\ref{Algorithm:GK},~\ref{Algorithm:APDAMD} and~\ref{Algorithm:acceleration} but employ more aggressive choice of stepsize for the coordinate gradient updates in Algorithm~\ref{Algorithm:acceleration}.
+To obtain an optimal value of the OT problem, we employ the default LP solver in MATLAB.